Posted by· April 11, 2018 9:40 AM

 Everyone is welcome to join us in helping make this great area an even better place to live!

-if you want to receive our bulletins please sign up here
+if you want to receive our monthly bulletins please email us and we'll send you a consent form

 The organisation is a registered charity and operates as a company limited by guarantee, managed by a committee of Trustees, who are elected annually at our AGM by members of the public.